steinfernandez/gibber-frontend-react/README.md

-# interface.server.monitor
+# gibber frontend with react
-A front-end for monitoring client connections to interface.server
+experimenting with react to make gibber frontend